n8thangreen/EvidSynthTB/README.md

 More formally, the two components can be thought of as two parts of a likelihood.

-- A mixture cure model
+1. A mixture cure model
-- The starting state occupancy is represented by a binomial cure fraction model
+2. The starting state occupancy is represented by a binomial cure fraction model

+We provide 3 ways of specifying the model within this general structure.
+They differ by how the information from one componenet is shared or influences the other.

 ## Joint, independent and cut models

-- Joint model
+#### Joint model

-Free flow between components
+In this model there is free flow of information between components.
+That is both models are fit simultaneously and all of the data are used for both.

 $$
 L_0 = \left[ (1 - \pi) f_u(t_i) \right]^{d_i} \left[ \pi + (1 - \pi) S_u(t_i) \right]^{1-d_i}